 - Financial aid files are reviewed in the order they are completed; it is best to complete your file as soon as possible.

 - To receive financial aid, you may be required to take additional steps or meet certain conditions.
-It is your responsibility to read all related information listed on our Financial Aid webpages and any related information that may be provided to you by the Financial Aid Office or Peninsula College.
+It is your responsibility to read all related information listed on our Financial Aid webpages (Satisfactory Academic Progress, FAQs, Conditions of Award) and any related information that may be provided to you by the Financial Aid Office or Peninsula College.

 3. Review Your Financial Aid Status